Using Social Media Well

 If we can demonstrate to our youth how to use social media well, to master over it, rather than have it master over us, then this will go a long way to them learning to embrace it the same way.
 So don’t be scared of it, but instead leverage it for the great tool it can be!

 How have you embraced social media as a youth ministry?

 A printable version of this article can be found here: Using Social Media Well

-About Gavin BrownI am a Youth Pastor working with Senior High students in Melbourne, Australia.
-I am completing my Masters in Theology, and have a passion for discipleship while simultaneously attempting to navigate the unique subculture of being a nerd that loves extreme sports.
+About Gavin BrownI am a Youth Pastor working with students in Alice Springs, the heart of Australia.
+I have a passion for discipleship, equipping people to discover, live out, and multiply their faith every day, while simultaneously attempting to navigate the unique subculture of being a nerd that loves extreme sports.

 - RT @timkellernyc: Work is simply taking the raw material of creation and cultivating and developing it for the sake of others.
 1 year ago

 - I've been learning about the art of the story...The Phenomena of Storytelling freeradicalgav.com/2018/05/11/the… 4 years ago

 - RT @greg_boyd: Why I believe it's more rational to believe Jesus rose from the dead than to believe he did not. goo.gl/msfA5X 5 years ago

 - Travelling the roads that cut through the heart of our country. #australia #outback… instagram.com/p/BPwn7bQAHhK/ 6 years ago

 Reblogged this on Church IT Australia and commented: